Looking Forward: Creative Library Responses to Crises

 11:10 A.M. – 11:40 A.M.

-Session 3: Using Interactive Tutorials and Digital Technology to Teach Students How to Read a Scholarly Journal to Teach, by Madeline Ruggiero (Queensborough Community College)
+Session 3: Using Interactive Tutorials and Digital Technology to Teach Students How to Read a Scientific Study Article, by Madeline Ruggiero (Queensborough Community College)

 I create online tutorials using LibWizard to promote student learning in an asynchronous online environment.
 Digital technology is used to teach synchronous online information literacy to classes in psychology.
 Students are often asked to find and interpret scholarly, academic, or study articles in psychology and the sciences.
 They often fail to grasp the language and writing format of these disciplines.
 I use this interactive self paced tutorial to transition my face to face lesson plans on how to read a study article, followed by a digital annotation reading tool.